wenyaoxue/notes/SDET/JavaForSDETIntro.md

   * scoped to class, method, or block
   * declare, assign, re-assign
   * typed - primitives, objects
-  * auto-cast: assigning a subtype to a supertype
+  * auto-cast: assigning a subtype to a supertype, manual cast
 * flow control
   * if
   * for, while, do-while